zenakent/Pit-s-Car-Accessories/thingsToDO.md

 make a receipt, when someone ordered. take them there to the receipt page. -- that's the order page already customer/user list -done

+add image upload button to cloudinary --done feb 17 to feb 18

-csrf protection are impleted so even though somehow a person grabbed a users session. they can't grabbed any info from the user their name, what's in their cart, their orders, email, etc. since they'll not have the same token on the page
+csrf protection are impleted so even though somehow a person grabbed a users session. they can't do any unauthorized request. since they'll not have the same token on the page

 *done*